turingschool/frontend-mod-1-prework/section4/reflection.md

 6. What questions do you still have about classes and/or Objects?
 - What does "this." mean, and why is it used?
 - If you wanted to add comments to the tweet.js exercise, how would you format the message?
-I understand how to make a method a set addition (+1 like), but am curious how you would add a variable like a new comment.
+I understand how to make a method a set addition (+1 like), but am curious how you would add something that would have to be malleable, like a new comment.